Jan3385/VoxaEngine/docs/Voxels.md

     // defines that the voxel will change the collider mesh of the voxel it is in for physics simulations when moved bool ShouldTriggerDirtyColliders() const override { return true; };

     // defines that the voxel will be part of that mesh.
-For eg. it wouldn't make sense to generate a solid mesh for liquids or gasses bool IsSolidCollider() const override { return true; };
+For eg. it wouldn't make sense to generate a solid mesh for liquids or gases bool IsSolidCollider() const override { return true; };

 	bool Step(ChunkMatrix* matrix) override;